9 Best Short Treks in Nepal for Beginners

 Sarangkot Trekking Overview

-Dhampus Sarangkot short trek is easy trekking near Pokhara in the Annapurna region.
-It is the perfect hiking for beginners.
-Sarangkot trekking begins with a drive to Phedi/Ghattekhola from Pohara and then to Dhampus.
-It is about 3 hour hike, but the trail ascends.
-The village is open, so you see unblocked sunrise with unreal views of the high snow-capped mountains.
+Dhampus Sarangkot Short Trek is an easy trek near Pokhara in the Annapurna region.
+It is the perfect hike for beginners.
+Sarangkot Trekking begins with a drive to Phedi or Ghattekhola from Pohara and then to Dhampus.
+It is about a 3-hour hike, but the trail ascends.
+The village is open, so you see an unblocked sunrise with unreal views of the high, snow-capped mountains.

 The second day is long, but the trail is not that difficult for Sarangkot.
 It is one of the best hill stations in Nepal for the sunrise.
-Graceful scenes of Annapurna I, II, III, IV, Annapurna South, Machhapuchchhre (Fishtail), Lamjung Himal, and Manaslu are the main attraction of the Sarangkot.
-Fewa lake and Pokhara city seem celestial from this hill.
+Graceful scenes of Annapurna I, II, III, and IV, Annapurna South, Machhapuchchhre (Fishtail), Lamjung Himal, and Manaslu are the main attractions of the Sarangkot.
+Fewa Lake and Pokhara City seem celestial from this hill.

-The last day of the Dhampus Sarangkot trek is easy descending.
-You will reach the side of the Phewa lake at the lakeside.
+The last day of the Dhampus Sarangkot Trek is easy descending.
+You will reach the side of Phewa Lake at the lakeside.
 Alternatively, you can take a paragliding flight from Sarangkot to Pokhara if you would like.

 Dhampus Trek Itinerary